-The fair value of financial assets and fixed interest rate liabilities, which are recorded at amortized cost, is estimated by comparing market interest rates on initial recognition with current market rates that currently apply to similar financial instruments.
-The estimated fair value of fixed rate deposits is based on discounted cash flows using prevailing money market interest rates for contracts with similar credit risk and maturity.
-For quoted debt instruments issued, fair values are calculated based on quoted market prices.
+The fair value of financial assets and liabilities with a fixed interest rate, which are recorded at amortized cost, is estimated by comparing market interest rates at initial recognition with current market rates currently valid for similar financial instruments.

+The estimated fair value of fixed-rate deposits is based on discounted cash flows using prevailing money market interest rates for contracts with similar credit risk and maturity.

+For listed issued debt instruments, fair values are calculated based on quoted market prices.

-For financial instruments for which market prices are not available, a discounted cash flow model is used that is based on the current interest rate yield curve corresponding to the remaining period to maturity.
+For financial instruments for which market prices are not available, a discounted cash flow model is used that is based on the current interest rate yield curve that corresponds to the remaining period to maturity.

-Financial instruments, such as securities that are subsequently measured at fair value through profit or loss, are measured at fair value based on available market information, ie using the quoted market price at the reporting date.
+Financial instruments, such as securities that are subsequently measured at fair value through other comprehensive income, are measured at fair value based on available market information, or by using the quoted market price at the reporting date.

-For the purpose of selecting the quoted price of financial instruments, one of the following alternatives may be appropriate:

-- Last purchase price; - Average trading price.
+To selecting the quoted price of financial instruments, one of the following alternatives may be used: the price of the last purchase or the average trading price.

-In the event that there is no active market for a given instrument and thus Level 1 input, the Bank may determine fair value using inputs of a lower hierarchical level.
+If there is no active market for a given instrument and therefore no Level 1 input, the Bank may determine fair value using inputs from a lower hierarchical level.

-The Bank has government securities (bonds / bills) in its portfolio that are classified as securities at fair value through profit or loss.
-For government debt securities, the Bank uses the income approach, discounting future cash flows to present value through a discount rate - market rate.
+The Bank has government securities (bonds/notes) in its portfolio that are classified as securities measured at fair value through other comprehensive income.
+For government debt securities, the Bank uses the income approach, discounting future cash flows to their present value using a discount rate - the market rate.

-For these securities, the Bank uses fair value measurement methods using Level 2 inputs.
+For the above securities, the Bank uses fair value valuation methods using Level 2 inputs.

-The market rate at which future cash flows are discounted to present value is calculated using the average value of realized interest rates on secondary market trading in government bonds held by the Bank (if any), as well as government bonds in primary and secondary markets with the same or approximately the same maturity in relation to the bonds for which the fair value is calculated.
-The calculation of fair value includes trading in government bonds on the primary and secondary markets on a quarterly basis (last quarter before the calculation of fair value).
+The market rate at which future cash flows are discounted to their present value is calculated by using the average value of interest rates realized from trading on the secondary market in government bonds held by the Bank (if there has been such trading), as well as government bonds on the primary and secondary markets with the same or approximately the same maturity in relation to the bonds being worked on. fair value calculation.